 *While much of the city’s residents move underground, other communities do arise, the most notable of which are the “Stratos.”
 As high-rise buildings become vacant, a population of mostly lower income and queer residents begin to move skyward.
 Living in relative isolation, the Stratos’ cooperative living settlements flourish, supported through tight-knit, water sharing and collection communities and a relatively stable food infrastructure, subsidized by cap-gardens.

-on view at the Storefront for Art and Architecture's exhibition entitled Manhattanisms (July 14 - August 27 2016)
+the project was on view at the Storefront for Art and Architecture's exhibition entitled Manhattanisms (July 14 - August 27 2016)